STRINGSTRING

 Score

-CHKACholine/ethanolamine kinase; Choline kinase alpha; Has a key role in phospholipid biosynthesis and may contribute to tumor cell growth.
+CHKACholine kinase alpha; Has a key role in phospholipid biosynthesis and may contribute to tumor cell growth.
 Catalyzes the first step in phosphatidylcholine biosynthesis.
 Contributes to phosphatidylethanolamine biosynthesis.
 Phosphorylates choline and ethanolamine.
-Has higher activity with choline (457 aa)
+Has higher activity with choline.
+(457 aa)

 Predicted Functional Partners: